How to Detect an Astrophysical Nanohertz Gravitational-Wave Background: Introduction

 The expectation that models employing these assumptions are capable of detecting GWBs, even when these assumptions are broken is based largely on \citet{Cornish:2013aba} and \citet{cornish_sampson_2016}.
 In \citet{Cornish:2013aba} it was shown that even a single SMBHB produces HD correlations in an array of isotropically distributed pulsars - showing that we can trade isotropy of the background for isotropy of the pulsar array.
 In \citet{cornish_sampson_2016} the authors studied both realistic GWBs based on SMBHB population models and also idealized Gaussian, isotropic GWBs with a power-law spectrum.
 They found that the significance with which one can detect these is similar, except for cases with an unrealistically low number of binaries.
-In this paper we carry out a similar analysis with a number of improvements: \begin{enumerate} \item We use a more up-to-date SMBHB population model; \item Instead of pulsars with evenly sampled data, we use the actual observation times from the NANOGrav 15-year dataset \citep{nanograv_15yr_dataset}; \item In addition to white noise, we include pulsar red noise as well, and we set the level of those based on the noise properties found in the NANOGrav 15yr dataset \citep{nanograv_15yr_detchar}; \item Instead of simple frequency-domain analysis, we use the actual software used in \citet{nanograv_15yr_gwb}, that works in the time-domain, and takes into account covariances with the timing model. \end{enumerate}
+In this paper we carry out a similar analysis with a number of improvements: \begin{enumerate} \item We use a more up-to-date SMBHB population model; \item Instead of pulsars with evenly sampled data, we use the actual observation times from the NANOGrav 15-year dataset \citep{nanograv_15yr_dataset}; \item In addition to white noise, we include pulsar red noise as well, and we set the level of those based on the noise properties found in the NANOGrav 15-year dataset \citep{nanograv_15yr_detchar}; \item Instead of simple frequency-domain analysis, we use the actual software used in \citet{nanograv_15yr_gwb}, that works in the time-domain, and takes into account covariances with the timing model. \end{enumerate}

 Our analysis can also be considered as an extension of the consistency checks carried out in \citet{nanograv_15yr_code_review}.
 There, these analysis pipelines were extensively stress tested to make sure they perform properly under the assumption that the data analyzed conforms to the models used.
-We extend the scope to see how these pipelines perform if their assumptions are not met perfectly, as it is expected to be the case when analyzing real data.
+We extend the scope to see how these pipelines perform if their assumptions are not met perfectly, as is expected to be the case when analyzing real data.
+This is a special kind of model misspecification, where our signal model does not match the data.
+Understanding the effects of signal model misspecification, along with noise model misspecification \citep{goncharov2021} and developing consistency checks for our models \citep{Pat_post_Pred_check}, will be increasingly important as PTAs get more and more sensitive.

 The rest of the paper is organized as follows.
 In Section \ref{sec:methods}, we describe our realistic population-based simulated datasets and give more details about the statistical methods employed on them.
 In Section \ref{sec:results}, we present our results, and in Section \ref{sec:conclusion} we provide a brief conclusion and discuss future work.